Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable5.md

 # Deliverable 5a
 ## Complete Mode Inputs for Figure Drawing(D)
 By now your team should have looked into auto start for your pi.
-If you haven't refer again to this [resource](./setup/launch-on-startup.md) You will use this along with the DIP switch provided in order to start your car, and start each mode of the drawing without having to connect to the pi using a monitor.
+It will be required for this checkpoint If you haven't refer again to this [resource](./setup/launch-on-startup.md) You will use this along with the DIP switch provided in order to start your car, and start each mode of the drawing without having to connect to the pi using a monitor.

 For this deliverable your team will be required to set up modes for your Audio Car these modes will correlate with 4 switches on the dip switches we provided you all.
 Here is a key of how those switches/modes will work: